BNaz-OTU/BN_Live_Docs/README.md

-<h3 align="center">Access the website: https://bn-live-docs.vercel.app</h3>
+<h1 align="center">Access the website: https://bn-live-docs.vercel.app</h1>

 # Introduction

-Built with Next.js to handle the user interface, Liveblocks for real-time features and styled with TailwindCSS, LiveDocs is a clone of Google Docs.
-The primary goal is to demonstrate the developer's skills in realtime enviroment that creates a lasting impact.
+Developed with Next.js for the user interface, Liveblocks for real-time features, and styled using TailwindCSS, LiveDocs is a Google Docs clone.
+Its main objective is to showcase the developer's expertise in creating impactful real-time environments.

 # 🖥️ Tech Stack